-Task J-Web Configuration Editor CLI Configuration Editor Configuring Destination for Uploadi ng Files for Analysis Navigate to the Destinations level in the configuration hierarchy.
-In the J-Web interface, select Configuration > View and Edit > Edit Configuration.
-From the [edit] hierarchy level, enter edit event-options destinations Next to Event options, click Configure or Edit.
-Next to Destinations, click Add new entry.
-Enter the destination name-for example, bsd2.
-In the Destination name box, type bsd2.
-Set the destination name, the archive sit location, and the password for accessing the archive site: You can reference the destination in an event policy. set bsd2 archive-sites Configure the archive site-for example, Next to Archive sites, click Add new entry. ftp://ftp.robot.net/event_analyze passwor eventadmin ftp://ftp.robot.net/event_analyze-where you want the output of commands executed by the event policy to be 2.
-In the Url box, type ftp://ftp.robot.net/event_analyze. uploaded in a file for analysis, and the password-for example, In the Password box, type eventadmin. eventadmin-for accessing the archive site.
-4. Click OK .
+Task J-Web Configuration Editor CLI Configuration Editor Configuring Destination for Uploading ng Files for Analysis Navigate to the Destinations level in the configuration hierarchy.
+In the J-Web interface, select Configuration > View and Edit > 1 Configuration.
+From the [edit] hierarchy level, enter Edit edit event-options destinations Next to Event options, click Configure or Edit.
+Next to Destinations, click Add ne entry. ew Enter the destination name-for example, bsd2 .
+In the Destination name box, type bs d2.
+Set the destination name, the archive site location, and the password for accessing the archive site: You can reference the destination in an event policy. set bsd2 archive-sites ftp://ftp.robot.net/event_analyze password Configure the archive site-for example, ftp://ftp.robot.net/event_analyze-where you want the output of commands executed by the event policy to be uploaded in a file for analysis, and the password-for example, eventadmin-for accessing the archive site.
 NOTE: You can specify the archive site as a Hypertext Transfer Protocol (HTTP) URL, FTP URL, or secure copy (SCP)-style remote file specification.
 URLs of the type file:// are also supported.
 NOTE: When you specify the archive site, do not add a slash (/) to the end of the URL.
 For example, do not specify the archive site as ftp://ftp.robot.net/event_analyze/.
-Configuring Event Policy Navigate to the Policy level in the configuration hierarchy, and enter the policy name-for example, On the main Configuration page next to Event options, click Configure or Edit.
-From the [edit] hierarchy level, enter event1.
-Next to Policy, click Add new entry . edit event-options policy event1 In the Policy name box, type event1.
-Configure the event name-for 1.
-Next to Events, click Add new entry .
-Set the event name: example, SNMP_TRAP_LINK_DOWN.
-2. In the Event box, type set events SNMP_TRAP_LINK_DOWN The SNMP_TRAP_LINK_DOWN event occurs when an interface that is monitored by SNMP becomes unavailable.
-SNMP_TRAP_LINK_DOWN.
+Next to Archive sites, click Add r entry.
+In the Url box, type ftp://ftp.robot.net/event_analyze.
+In the Password box, type eventadmin.
+Click OK. new eventadmin Configuring Event Policy Navigate to the Policy level in the configuration hierarchy, and enter the policy name-for example, event1 .
+On the main Configuration page r to Event options, click Configure Edit.
+Next to Policy, click Add new en 3.
+In the Policy name box, type even e or edit event-options policy event1 htry.
+Configure the event name-for example, SNMP_TRAP_LINK_DOWN.
+The SNMP_TRAP_LINK_DOWN event Next to Events, click Add new en In the Event box, type SNMP_TRAP_LINK_DOWN. ntry.
+Set the event name: set events SNMP_TRAP_LINK_DOWN occurs when an interface that is monitored by SNMP becomes unavailable.
 3. Click OK .